Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: General formalism of Exact treatment

 where the relations: $d\sigma_{T}/d\hat{t}=F_{b}[n]T_{b}[n]$ and $d\sigma_{L}/d\hat{t}=-2Q^{2}F_{b}[n]L_{b}[n]$, are employed. $F_{b}[n]$, $T_{b}[n]$ and $L_{b}[n]$ are the functions of Mandelstam variables $\hat{s}$, $\hat{t}$, $\hat{u}$, and $Q^{2}$, which can be found in Ref.~\cite{Kniehl:2001tk}.
 The coefficients $\rho^{ab}$ are the elements of the density matrix Eq.~(\ref{Rou.Gen}) in the $\gamma b$-helicity basis:

-Here we come to the position to derive the second step of exact treatment, the detailed expressions of the form factors need to be discussed for each photon emission mechanism.
-In Martin-Ryskin method~\cite{Martin:2014nqa}, the square of the electric proton form factor is employed as the coherent probability or weighting factor (WF) in $p$-$p$ collisions : $w_{\mathrm{coh}}=G_{\mathrm{E}}^{2}(Q^{2})=1/(1+Q^{2}/0.71~\mathrm{GeV})^{4}$, and the effect of the magnetic form factor is neglected.
-In the present paper, we extend this central idea to deal with the situation in heavy-ion collisions, where the magnetic form factor is also considered.
-In the case of coherent-photon emission, the photon emitter is nucleus, and the general notations $C(Q^{2})$ and $D(Q^{2})$ in Eq.~(\ref{Rouzz00}) are the elastic nucleus form factors.
-In $p$-$p$ collisions, $\alpha$ is proton, and $C(Q^{2})$ and $D(Q^{2})$ can be expressed as
+Here we come to the position to derive the second step of exact treatment, the details of the form factors in Eq.~(\ref{Rouzz00}) need to be distinguished in each photon emission channel.
+In the Martin-Ryskin method~\cite{Martin:2014nqa}, the probability or weighting factor (WF) of the coherent-photon emission is given by the square of the electric form factor in $p$-$p$ collisions: $w_{\mathrm{coh}}=G_{\mathrm{E}}^{2}\left(Q^{2}\right)=1/\left(1+Q^{2}/0.71~\mathrm{GeV}\right)^{4}$, where the effect of the magnetic form factor is neglected.
+We adopt this central idea to deal with the situation in heavy-ion collisions, where the magnetic form factor is also included.
+In the case of coherent-photon emission, the photon emitter $\alpha$ is nucleus, and thus the general notations $C(Q^{2})$ and $D(Q^{2})$ in Eq.~(\ref{Rouzz00}) are the elastic nucleus form factors.
+In $p$-$p$ collisions, $\alpha$ presents proton, $C(Q^{2})$ and $D\left(Q^{2}\right)$ turn into the Sachs combinations~\cite{Kniehl:1990iv}